ram-ch/RealTimeFaceRecognition/README.md

 * Step 4: Training a Support Vector Machine(SVM) on the embeddings
 * Step 5: Saving the trained SVM model for future inferences

 ### FaceDetector.py
 This file uses live web cam feed to detect and recognize the faces
+* Step 1: Get the live camera feed
+* Step 2: Extracts images as frames from video
+* Step 3: Import the MTCNN library and detect faces in each frame
+* Step 4: Load the Keras facenet model and extract embeddings from the extracted faces
+* Step 5: Normalize the embedded vector
+* Step 6: Load the saved SVM model for inference
+* Step 7: predict the class label using the SVM

 MTCNN